 Your 80s are the last decade in which you can take out some form of life insurance, as many insurers refuse to offer insurance after the age of 90.
 So your 80s are a crucial decade in which to decide whether you would like some form of cover.

 The Post Office, for example, only accepts over 50s life insurance applications from people up to the age of 80.
 After this, you will need to look for another provider.
-Also, premiums become much higher, and the maximum payout you can receive is about £3200 with a £100 per month premium, according to their calculator.
+Also, premiums become much higher.
+According to their calculator, the maximum cash value you can receive is about £3200 with a £100 per month premium.
 So if you expect to live past 83, this type of insurance makes little sense.

 Options in your late 80s and 90s are virtually non-existent, apart from some funeral cover policies that lock in current funeral prices and usually ask you to pay the entire policy cost in one go.